laravel/docs/helpers.md

 <a name="method-str-plural"></a>
 #### `str_plural()` {#collection-method}

 The `str_plural` function converts a string to its plural form.
-You can optionally provide a count as a second argument and the function will return the proper singular or plural form of the string.
 This function currently only supports the English language:

     $plural = str_plural('car');